 Mana is a banner for Central European meal replacements.
 The brand and the product that is recognized by most.
 It has a very solid foundation, as well as, good offering.

-- Mana Origin is easy to like.
+- Mana Origin is easy to like, and choco has improved a lot

 - Plenty of essential omega-3 fatty acids.